petersatsuse/azure-compute-docs/articles/container-instances/azure-container-instances-support-policy.md

 This article describes technical support policies and limitations for **Azure Container Instances (ACI)**.
 It also outlines how Microsoft manages the container runtime and infrastructure, clarifies customer responsibilities, and defines the support boundaries for networking, third-party software, and security or patch management in a serverless container environment.

+## Azure Container Instances (ACI) Overview

+The following is a summary of the ACI service.

+- Platform-as-a-Service (PaaS): ACI abstracts away infrastructure management.
+You only provide the container image and resource definitions—ACI handles provisioning, scaling, and securing the runtime environment.

+- No Host-Level Responsibility: There’s no shared responsibility model for the host.
+You don’t need to patch operating systems, manage VMs, or configure load balancers.

+- Ideal Use Cases: ACI is best suited for lightweight, event-driven, or short-lived workloads that benefit from fast startup and minimal operational overhead.

+- Limited Customization by Design: While you can configure container group properties (e.g., CPU, memory, networking), you cannot modify the host OS or runtime.
+This ensures consistency, security, and high availability.

+Not a Full Orchestrator: ACI doesn’t offer the orchestration features of AKS (Azure Kubernetes Service), but it excels at rapid, scalable container deployment without the complexity of managing clusters.

 ## Managed features in ACI

 Azure Container Instances (ACI) provide a simplified, serverless environment for running containers without the need to manage any underlying virtual machines or orchestrators.
 Unlike traditional IaaS-based solutions where users configure compute, networking, and storage resources manually, ACI offers a streamlined experience with minimal infrastructure management.